Sunday, August 30, 2015

 Salt and pepper to taste.
 If you have mineral-rich Hawaiian salt then use it.

-Depending how long and wide the banana leaves are, you need to wrap the pork at least 2 times.
+Depending on how long and wide the banana leaves are, you need to wrap the pork at least 2 times.

-Place banana wrapped pork shoulder, seam side down, in a large enough roasting pan.
+Place banana-wrapped pork shoulder, seam side down, in a large enough roasting pan.
 Add a couple cups of water.
 Cover the pan with foil.
 Use the cover if your roasting pan has one.

 (If you can't find banana leaves, then make a large pot of green tea.
 Add 2 cups of green tea in the bottom of the roasting pan to steam the meat, during baking.
 Add green tea as it steams away, as needed.)

-Roast banana leaf wrapped pork shoulder at 350 degrees for about 4 to 5 hours.
+Roast banana leaf-wrapped pork shoulder at 350 degrees for about 4 to 5 hours.
 You can check the meat for tenderness at four hours.
 The meat should easily break apart and shred, when it's done.
 Shred a piece of meat from the center of pork shoulder to make sure the meat is moist and tender.

 If the meat is not tender all the way through, then re-wrap and bake another half hour to one hour until done.
 (The pork doesn't have to be perfectly wrapped at this point - it has the flavor, just needs to be cooked until fall-apart tender.)

-For boneless pork it will cook faster, about 3 to 4 hours.
+For boneless pork, it will cook faster, about 3 to 4 hours.

 When Kalua Pig is done just unwrap it and let the meat rest for about 3 minutes, to cool down enough to shred and eat.
 Use a couple of forks to shred the pork.
 Shredded is the traditional way to serve Kalua Pig.